 Typical staff activities include the development of an Investment Policy and Asset Allocation Strategy; investment and management of Trust assets; regular reporting to the Trustee; internal and external audits of the Trust; and training of the Trustee.
-General accounting activities are tracked on the SAP Enterprise system.
+General accounting activities are tracked on the District's accounting system.